Rockies vs. Cardinals MLB Betting Odds, Trends & Prediction

 Rockies vs. Cardinals MLB BETTING PREDICTION

 Take the under.
-The under is 5-2 in the Rockies’ last seven road games and has cashed in five out of their last seven games against the National League.
-On the other side, the under is 7-3 in the Cardinals’ last 10 games overall, has hit in six out of their last seven games against National League opponents and is 6-2 in their last eight games when facing a rival from the NL West.
+The under is 5-2 in the Rockies’ last seven games overall, is 5-1 in their last six road matchups and is 8-3 in their last 11 games against a National League opponent.
+On the other side, the under is 8-3 in the Cardinals’ last 11 games overall, is 5-2 in their last seven meetings versus the Rockies and is 7-1 in their last eight league contests.

 Rockies vs. Cardinals MLB Playoffs Prediction: UNDER 7.5